Library Mission & Vision

 The Library recently completed a strategic planning initiative, outlining a strategy for reimaging the Library as an "Academic Commons."
 In embarking upon this initiative, the goal was to develop a strategic plan through a results-oriented process that would be intentionally short-term, productive, and focused on achieving critical goals for Library Services and Instructional Technology within the broader institutional context.

-The Guilford Community is invited to read the latest draft of Hege Library Strategic Directions, 2014-2017: The Library as "Academic Commons", and to give feedback on the Strategic Plan.
+The Guilford Community is invited to read our strategic plan, Hege Library Strategic Directions, 2014-2017: The Library as "Academic Commons", and to give feedback on the Strategic Plan.

 Housed within Hege Library, the Friends Historical Collection is an integral and vital special library exemplifying the College’s Quaker heritage.
 The collection acquires, organizes, and preserves materials, both published and unpublished, related to the history of the Religious Society of Friends and makes them available, both to the College and to the wider community of researchers.
 Distinguished by its comprehensiveness in preserving the spiritual, intellectual and cultural heritage of Quakerism in the southeastern United States, the collection represents the enduring value of Guilford’s stewardship of a vital historical perspective.
 As the official repository for college records, the integrity of the collection ensures that Guilford’s institutional memory is sustained, in preserving records of enduring value and promoting them as a resource.